SegataLab/cFMD/README.md

   - MAG_id: name of the MAG formed by “${dataset_name}__${sample_id}__bin.${bin_number}”
   - dataset_id: name of the dataset from which the MAG has been reconstructed
   - sample_id: name of the sample from which the MAG has been reconstructed
+  - SGB_assignment: Taxonomic assignment of the MAGs, if avg. dist is < 0.05.
   - SGB_id:  identification number of the SGB in MetaRefSGB to which the MAG has been assigned
   - unknown: can have three values, kSGB (short for knownSGB, i.e. a cluster containing at least one isolate genome) uSGB (unknownSGB, cluster containing only reconstructed genomes),  or ufSGB (unknownfoodSGB, cluster containing only reconstructed genomes from food samples and hence newly introduced)